-The rule of thumb is that from 1 inch of rainfall you get 0.6 gallons per 1 square foot, so a 1,000 square foot roof collects about 600 gallons of water.
+The rule of thumb is that from 1/2 inch of rainfall, you get 0.3 gallons per 1 square foot, so a 1,000-square-foot roof collects about 300 gallons of water.
 That is a lot of water.

 To start you can use any container to catch the rainwater.
 The most common are the 45-gallon barrels.
+We have found that these barrels, even though small are very durable.
 They come in different colors, made of a different material.
 Depending on your roof size, for a 45-gallon barrel, you will need a good overflow, read more below.

-Our geodesic dome also has a water tank.
+In geodesic dome has a water tank that serves many purposes.
 Even though not connected to any roof, we still like to fill the tank with rainwater whenever we can.
 We just pomp the water from the totes to the tank.

-No matter how much water a rain barrel can hold, eventually, it will be full.
+No matter how much water a rain receptacle can hold, eventually, it will be full.
 A good overflow is a must-have.

 Dirt, algae, and bugs

 If the barrel has no lid or is an open barrel, you can install netting on top of it.
-IKEA netting curtains work well for this.
+Here we used IKEA netting curtains, they worked for a while.

 Algae will eventually grow anywhere where it is bright and moist.
 However, it will not grow overnight.
 We have used our barrels for many years now without significant algae growth.